Shenhav-and-Korem-labs/SCRuB/README.md

 The third (and optional, but highly recommended) column is a string entry identifying the well location of the corresponding sample, which allows SCRuB to track well leakage.
 This must be in a standard *\[LETTER\]\[NUMBER\]* format, i.e. A3, B12, D4...

-(Optional) _control_order_ - vector, default NA.
+(optional) _control_order_ - vector, default NA.
 If specified, outlines the order of controls to run decontamination in.
 Input as a vector, of which each element must also be found in the metadata's second column.
 If not specified, all control types found in `metadata` will be run sequentially based on their order from that table.

 (optional) _dist_threshold_ float - Determines the maximum distance between samples and controls which SCRuB determines as potential sources of well leakage.
 Default of 1.5.